-Take Your Student ID and Upgrade Your UT EID
+Student ID and Upgrade Information

 New students are required to upgrade their UT EIDs.
 Upgrading your EID allows you to activate your Financial Aid Notification (FAN) and to conduct other important university business.
 If you are not able to upgrade your EID at orientation, you will still be able to register for classes, but you should upgrade your EID as soon as you return to campus.

 Encourage your family to register for Spring Family Orientation coordinated by Texas Parents.
 Spring Family Orientation will be completely virtual and introduce them to the university, as well as resources and tools to help them help you successfully transition to UT.
 Visit parents.utexas.edu/FamilyOrientation for information.

 You have more opportunities to get connected during Spring Welcome.
 Spring Welcome is a series of events and programs to welcome you to UT Austin that takes place after your orientation session.

 Attend Spring Camp Texas, a one-day extended orientation program coordinated by Texas Exes.
 From personal chats with UT professors to learning Texas traditions and making friends, campers leave knowing what it means to be a true Longhorn.
 Visit texasexes.org/spring-camp-texas for more information.

 If you have a confirmed housing contract for the spring semester, or would like to inquire about one, please contact University Housing and Dining for more information.

 If you would like to search for available units near UT-Austin, please visit our Off-Campus Housing Marketplace where you will be able to filter by rent, bedrooms, bathrooms, style, and amenities.

 More information and resources related to living off-campus can also be found at our Off-Campus Living Resources Website.

 Preparing for Orientation